 We found tuition rates on each school’s website and enrollment data from the National Center for Education Statistics College Navigator.
 We used the resident tuition rate whenever available.
 We found the per year cost for tuition, using math when necessary when tuition was listed by semester or credit.
 Enrollment numbers are based on the campus in which the program takes place.

-First we sorted the schools by enrollment, assigning points to each school.
+First we sorted the forensic science schools by enrollment, assigning points to each school.
 We then sorted the schools by tuition and assigned points again.
 After this process, we added the scores together to get a final score for the ranking.

 If you are an employee with one of the schools that we included in our rankings and you notice an error with the information we used, please contact us to let us know so that we may make the correction.